AndreaMorone/andreamorone.github.io/home.md

 #WELCOME

-Hi, my name is Andrea Morone and on this page you can find all my projects.
+Hi, my name is Andrea and on this page you can find all my projects.
 This page is constantly updated, so  stay tuned!

 #SOCIAL PARSER
 Social Parser is a PHP class written to retrieve last posts of user from many social networks.